 1. Cash Disbursement Journal is Updated from Source Documents

 Each cash payment is recorded as a line item in the cash disbursement journal as shown in the example below.
-In this example, it is assumed that all payments are payments to suppliers for credit purchases, some information has been omitted to simplify the example.
-In practice, each line item would include the information listed above.
+In this example, it is assumed that payments are to suppliers for credit purchases, and amounts paid for cash purchases.

 Each line represents the information from a cash payment.

 2. Cash Disbursement Journal Used to Update the Subsidiary Ledgers

 On a regular (usually daily) basis, the line items in the cash disbursement journal are used to update the subsidiary ledgers.
 Normally most cash payments are to suppliers for credit purchases and the subsidiary ledger updated is the accounts payable ledger.
 In the above example, 550 is posted to the ledger account of supplier A, and 350 to supplier C. When posting to the accounts payable ledger, a reference to the relevant page of the cash disbursement journal would be included.